ritaaktay/advent-of-code-2022/day-14/solution.md

 --- Day 14: Regolith Reservoir ---

+Ok so my idea is to skip creating a 2D array and just work with storing blocked coordinates in single array.
+For moving sand, I'll check if that coordinate is in the array, and if not, keep the sand moving untill it comes to rest, at which point I'll add it to the blocked array and increment sand count.
+When a sand move exceeds the greatest Y coordinate of a rock (which means sand has started falling into the abyss) I'll return the sand count.

 Store rock coordinates in an array, with each stone represented by an array of length two, index O as X coordinate and index 1 as Y cooridnate

 498,4 -> 498,6 -> 496,6